 Since we may link you with more than one lender, you should contact the specific lender whose e-consent you wish to withdraw.
 Withdrawing the e-consent with a specific lender does not affect the agreements you had before, agreements with other lenders, or agreements with Nation 21.
 The withdrawal of consent is usually at no charge to the borrower.

 Updating Contact Information

-By clicking the E-consent link, you agree to all of the terms regarding electronic signatures, disclosures, record and electronic business transactions.
+By clicking the E-consent link, you agree to all of the terms regarding electronic signatures, disclosures, records, and electronic business transactions.
 You acknowledge that you have read and agreed to all of the disclosures about E-consent.
 You are consenting to the use of electronic documents, signatures, and disclosures.
-You are also allowing third party lenders to provide services over the internet.
+You are also allowing third-party lenders to provide services over the internet.

 Applying does NOT affect